ErpNetDocs/tech/advanced/data-objects/display-format.md

 # Display format

-## Overview

-Each [entity object](../concepts/object-relational-mapping.md#definitions) must have a representation as text, so that it can be visualized in a user interface - e.g., in @@winclientfull or @@webclientfull.
-This is quite a simple task for [entity types](../concepts/object-relational-mapping.md#definitions) that have few attributes, but in reality, most do not.
-Let's see the following usual entity types as examples,
+Each **[entity object](https://docs.erp.net/tech/advanced/concepts/object-relational-mapping.html)** must have a representation as text, so it can be visualized in a user interface - in @@winclientfull or @@webclientfull.
+This is quite a simple task for entity types that have few attributes - not so much for the ones that don't.

+**Let's see the following entity types as examples:**
-> Client
+- Client
->
-> Product
+- Product

-These entity types are one of the most commonly used in a typical workflow.
-Now we will expand these entity types to real (sample) data- i.e., entities.
+They're one of the most commonly used in a typical workflow, and can expand to real (sample) data like entities.

-> **Client**
+**Client**

 | Number | Name | Sales person |
 | --- | --- | --- |